 In a recent interview with Spectrum News, North Carolina-based sports lobbyist Ches McDowell and North Carolina State Representative Jason Saine discussed their reasons for supporting the effort to get a sports betting bill passed in North Carolina.

-McDowell represents several sports organizations that favor legalizing sports betting in North Carolina, including the NBA, PGA Tour, MLB, and the Charlotte Hornets.
+McDowell represents several sports organizations that favor legalizing North Carolina sports betting, including the NBA, PGA Tour, MLB, and the Charlotte Hornets.
 He outlined four reasons the sports betting bill would be advantageous for North Carolina.

 He argued legalization would: